timbergus/timbergus/README.md

 - 📫 How to reach me: ...
 -->

-- 🔭 I’m currently working at JOOR.
+- 🔭 I’m currently working at Santander Group.
 - 🌱 I’m currently learning as much as I can.
-- 🥅 2021 goals: work in the next Mars Rover!
+- 🥅 2023 goals: work in the next Mars Rover!
 - ⚡ Fun fact: I started coding because I wanted to build robots.

 ## 💬 Contact